ethanpinter/PolyLinuxGame/README.md

 - use "./setup.sh" to install the game
 - each level is contained in a directory
 - each level contains a README with instructions for that level
-- once the instructions are completed, use the level's verify script (./level1Verify.sh for example)
+- once the instructions are completed, use the level's verify script (./verify.sh)